harveyives/portfolio/README.md

 Rebuilding my personal site with new technologies, skills and ideas.

-The current [harveyives.co.uk](http://www.harveyives.co.uk) (2015-2020) is cobbled together using some cheap hosting, php and MySQL.
+The current [harveyives.co.uk](http://www.harveyives.co.uk) (2015-2020) is cobbled together using some cheap hosting, php and MySQL - this overhaul plans to fix that.

 This repo will contain the main portfolio site.